-The recorded data were processed using Excel and Minitab 16 software.
+The recorded data were analyzed using one-way analysis of variance (ANOVA) in Minitab 16 software.
+When there was a difference between the mean values, the Tukey test was used to determine statistically significant differences at a significance level of $p < 0.05$.
 Each experiment was repeated three times and the data were presented as means and underwent statistical analysis to indicate significant differences.